qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/classes.rst

 Interfaces
 ==========

-The class system supports <interfaces>.
+The class system supports :doc:`interfaces`.
 The implementation is based on the feature set of Java interfaces.
 Most relevant features of Java-like interfaces are supported.
 A class can define which interface or multiple interfaces it implements by using the ``implement`` key:

 ::

     qx.Class.define("qx.test.Cat", {
       implement : [qx.test.IPet, qx.test.IFoo]
     });